ga-curriculum/playing-audio-in-the-browser/the-audio-element/README.md

 # ![Using JavaScript Classes - The Audio Element](./assets/hero.png)

+**Learning objective:** By the end of this lesson, students will have a comprehensive understanding of the <audio> HTML element.

 ## The `<audio>` element

 The `<audio>` element can be used in the webpage in other ways, for example, to play a background audio clip in a continuous loop.